thebaldgeek/thebaldgeek.github.io/L-Band.md

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/nanovna.png" height="580">

 The hard work of getting the spacing is taken care of by the 3D printed white framework.
-You can download the file from thingverse here: https://www.thingiverse.com/thing:4834929
+You can download the file from thingverse here: <https://www.thingiverse.com/thing:4834929>
 Take care to download and print the correct type, there are 4 to chose from.
 Since I am not shooting into a dish, I need right-hand circular polarization.
 I also really like the version with the extra leg support, so use file: NH1542R2
 I order the 4mm copper tube off Amazon and the base is a stainless steel 8 inch pizza pan also from Amazon.
 The hardware is stainless steel from Home Depot.
 The antenna connector is a SMA male bulkhead connector from Amazon.
 The key to building the antenna is to pre-form the copper on a cylinder that is very close to the final size.
-As it happens, a Vegemite jar is perfect (I am Australian).
+As it happens, a Vegemite jar is perfect (I am Australian - I had it close to hand).
 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/lbandpreformcopperwind.png" height="320">
 Once you preform the copper to the right size, you can then wind it on the framework very smoothly.
 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/lbandpreformcopper.png" height="460">